matthewhall78/hello-world/resume.md

 	* Measures and tracks progress towards the return on investment on each product and for the overall service delivery of the team
 	* Creates product roadmaps which clarify technological changes in the organization and provide a pathway for conducting system modernization on existing systems
 	* Conducts stakeholder outreach and leverages strategic partnerships in the software development community
 	* Utilizes a wide variety of software tools for product management activities.
-Tools include Discord, RocketChat, Jira, Github,  Mural, Youtube, and the MicroSoft Office 365 suite specifically Teams, MS PowerPoint, MS Excel, One Drive, and MS Stream)
+Tools include Discord, RocketChat, Jira, Github,  Mural, Youtube, and the MicroSoft Office 365 suite specifically Teams, Word, PowerPoint, Excel, SharePoint, and One Drive)
 	* Tracks the team expenses and budgets, receives and processes invoices, and monitors status of multiple vendor contracts
 	* Collaborates daily with a Scrum Team and participates in the standard scrum meetings (daily standups, backlog refinement, product design sessions, user feedback sessions, sprint reviews, sprint planning and biweekly retrospectives)
 	* Coordinates with executive leadership to review alignment to the overall goals of the organization

-- Mines Digital Trust Team (Nov 2020 to Present)
+- Mines Digital Trust Team (Nov 2020 to Jan 2022)
-	* Similar responsibility as the previous Showcase team with a focus on digital trust, decentralized identity, and verifiable credentials used in digital business to business transactions
+	* Sr. Product Manager role with a focus on digital trust, decentralized identity, and verifiable credentials used in digital business to business transactions
+	* Responsible for managing the project budgets, contributing to funding requests, business cases, contract negotiations, and hiring
+	* Product Management activities included stakeholder management and outreach to establish partnership and join opensource project communities
-	* Blockchain-based and Hyperledger solutions supporting the effort to prove the responsible sourcing of mineral resources
+	* The solution we built leveraged Hyperledger Aries (a distributed ledger technology) and supported the effort to prove the responsible sourcing of mineral resources
-	* Developed a proof of concept for a [Business to Business Credential Manager](https://www.youtube.com/watch?v=1p09Cwa1Saw&ab_channel=TheExchange)
+	* Developed a proof of concept for the Mines Digital Trust ecosystem utilizing the [Business Partner Agent](https://github.com/hyperledger-labs/business-partner-agent) software
+	* The Mines Digital Trust ecosystem was featured at three [workshop sessions](https://youtu.be/xvt7X_ydGzs?t=18943) during COP26 in Glasgow and that work continues today with a recent presentation at [Hyperledger's Climate Action & Accounting Special Interest Group](https://www.youtube.com/watch?v=ku6WzCEoREg)
+	* Formation of an advisory board that includes membership from global Climate leaders such as the UN Climate Change Global Innovation Hub and the Open Earth Foundation
+	* Established the vision and initial scope for a product called [Traction](https://github.com/bcgov/traction) which will be the next evolution of the Business Partner Agent, with a focus on how existing line of business software applications can easily integrate with an enterprise digital wallet solution for issuing, verifying and holding verifiable credentials

 ## Sr. Scrum Master:
 ### Information, Innovation & Technology Division, Strategic Initiatives and Business Transformation Branch, Development and Digital Services Section – Oct 2016 to Oct 2018